 It's not like there is a person you can follow.
 It's not a good advise because it's confusing.
-I wonder how they come up with that.
+I wonder how they came up with that.

 Zoe Chew tweeted” If you haven't found a purpose or passion, you can start by following your curiosity.”

-That in my opinion, hands down the best advise.
-But she was answering to “follow your passion” conundrum.
+That, in my opinion, is hands down the best advice.
+But she was answering the “follow your passion” conundrum.

 Let's not confuse ourselves any more and say this: “follow your curiosity, make a plan for it.
 When it's time, take the leap.”